IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/01_igGrid_Enabling_and_Configuring_Virtualization.md

 - [height](%%jQueryApiUrl%%/ui.iggrid#options:height) (due to auto enabling row virtualization)
 - [avgRowHeight](%%jQueryApiUrl%%/ui.iggrid#options:avgRowHeight) (due to auto enabling row virtualization)

-When fixed column virtualization is enabled the sum of the visible column widths should be equal to the grid width so that the currentlt visible columns are fully visible in the view port.
+When Column virtualization is enabled the sum of the visible column widths should be equal to the grid width so that the currentlt visible columns are fully visible in the view port.
 The avgColumnWidth option should also be calculated and set in order for the horizontal scrollbar width to be correct and to allow scrolling to the last visible column.
 Please refer to the 'Configuring the average columns' width’ section for more details on how it should be calculated.